Fixed-Form Variational Posterior Approximation through Stochastic Linear Regression

 For notational convenience we will write our posterior approximation in the adjusted form,

-where we have removed the normalizer $U(\eta)$, and we have replaced it by adding a constant to the vector of sufficient statistics, i.e.\ $\tilde{T}(x) = (1, T(x))$ and $\tilde{\eta} = (\eta_{0}, \eta')'$.
+where we have assumed a constant base measure $\nu(x)=1$, and we have replaced the normalizer $U(\eta)$ by adding a constant to the vector of sufficient statistics: $\tilde{T}(x) = (1, T(x))$ and $\tilde{\eta} = (\eta_{0}, \eta')'$.
 If $\eta_{0}$ is equal to $-U(\eta)$, \eqref{eq:unnormalizedq} describes the same family of (normalized) distribution functions as \eqref{eq:expfam}.
 If $\eta_{0}$ is different from $-U(\eta)$ then \eqref{eq:unnormalizedq} describes a rescaled (unnormalized) version of this distribution function. \npar To work with $\tilde{q}_{\tilde{\eta}}(x)$, we use the unnormalized version of the KL-divergence, which is given by